tochman/the_blue_print/chapters/09-6-operational-excellence.md

 **Application B** runs smoothly with minimal intervention, automatically handles traffic spikes, detects and resolves issues before users notice, and the team focuses on delivering value to users.

-The difference isn't luck—it's operational excellence designed from the start.
+The difference isn't luck.
+It's operational excellence designed from the start.

 ### What Operational Excellence Actually Means